Squatters' riot: Battles

 General Albert Maver Winn, who was the head of the Sacramento City Council at the time, ordered 500 militiamen towards the city and declared a state of martial law until the matter could be resolved.
-Meanwhile, as Bigelow recovered from his wounds, Joseph McKinney lead a party of twenty men and attacked a squatter camp at Brighton, a settlement to the east of Sacramento.
+Meanwhile, as Bigelow recovered from his wounds, Joseph McKinney led a party of twenty men and attacked a squatter camp at Brighton, a settlement to the east of Sacramento.
 Although McKinney and three of the squatters were killed, the conflict wound down and ended.

 Aftermath

 Hardin Bigelow was unable to resume his duties as mayor, and headed south to San Francisco to recuperate.
 He was replaced by Demas Strong, the president of the Common Council.
 Charles Robinson, although tried for murder, remained extremely popular with the populace of Sacramento, and was elected to the California State Legislature while still in prison, after supporters placed his name on the ballot.
 Robinson also became the first governor of the state of Kansas.
 McClatchy and Moran were released from the La Grange two days after the Squatters Riot ended, and the speculation that moved the squatters to action began to disappear, although the federal government agreed to uphold Sutter's pre-American grant and the squatters lost the legal battle.